ashejim/D195/_sources/resources.md

 ### Excellence Archive

-The [Capstone Excellence Archive](https://westerngovernorsuniversity.sharepoint.com/sites/capstonearchives/excellence/Pages/UndergraduateInformation.aspx) includes a wide range of completed projects.
+The {{ excellence_archive }} includes a wide range of completed projects.
 When reviewing archived capstones, keep in mind that they all are, by definition, *above and beyond* the requirements.
 Therefore, do not use these as examples of what's needed to meet the requirements.
 For a more down-to-earth example of what's required, see the above [Examples](resources:examples) section.

 ## Task 1 Resources